luiscruz/course_sustainableSE/2026/p1_measuring_software/g32_Adblocker_Consumption.md

 While the measurements focus on a single browsing session, the observed energy savings become significant when considered at scale.
 Web browsing is one of the most frequent daily computing activities, and ad blockers are used by millions of users.
 A consistent reduction in CPU energy consumption per session suggests that content blocking mechanisms can contribute meaningfully to reducing overall energy demand on end-user devices.

 From a sustainable perspective, this raises questions about responsibility and design incentives.
 While website operators prioritize revenue generation, the resulting energy costs can have an effect on end users and their devices.
 Tools such as ad blockers can therefore be seen as more energy-efficient behavior.
-On the other hand, from an economic point of view, news websites rely on the ads to create revenue to stay alive.
-If we promote the idea of using adblockers, we may be consequently limiting these websites from being able to produce content.
-It raises the question on how can news articles gain revenue in a different manner that could be more energy efficient.
+On the other hand, from an economic point of view, news websites rely on ads to generate the revenue needed to stay alive.
+If we promote the idea of using adblockers, we may consequently be limiting these websites’ ability to produce content.
+This concern is especially important given that a significant share of news audiences now blocks ads, highlighting the scale of the challenge facing the industry.
+At the same time, the business model of news media has shifted away from ad dependence toward subscription based access.
+This raises the question of how news articles can generate revenue in a different, more energy-efficient manner and whether subscription based access is in fact more energy efficient.
 This problem links to the trade-off in sustainable software engineering that pushing for more sustainable practices can have an economic, time, or effort cost.

 ---